 In a competitive market, banks are trying different strategies to acquire new customers, resulting in higher customer acquisition costs (CAC).
 There is also a shift in customer expectations during the pre-sale period.
-In this post, we cover ways you can reduce your bank’s CAC.
+In this post, we answer how can we reduce the cost of customer acquisition for Bank’s.

 The banking industry has lately witnessed the rise of innovative models like neobanking and digital payments methods.
 Today, customers have too many options to choose from.
 Because of this, banks are spending excessively on their marketing and sales efforts to make the customers notice them.